How does hydrophobic column chromatography work?

 Explanation: Proteins will behave similarly to phospholipids in water; the polar groups will form favorable interactions on the surface with water, while the hydrophobic groups will be in the core and away from the water molecules.
 Usually, amino acids with non-polar residues will be found in the core of proteins.

-READ ALSO: What is the relationship between NGO and government?
+READ ALSO: What is HSR and how does it work?

 Where do hydrophobic interactions occur?